chriseckhardt/puppetconf_2013/README.md

     }
 ```

 puppetlabs/dism

-Check OpenTable namespace on PuppetForge
-modules that use native PowerShell
+Check OpenTable namespace on PuppetForge for modules that use native PowerShell

 ```ruby
     exec { 'reboot':